-On Sept.
+ON SEPT.
 30, 1981, the yield on the benchmark 10-year Treasury note hit a high of 15.84%.
-Almost 35 years later, on July 5 and 8, 2016, the yield touched bottom at a slim 1.37%, according to Federal Reserve data.
-And that, in many ways, was the big financial story of the past three decades.
+Almost four decades later, on Aug.
+4, 2020, the yield plunged to 0.52%.
+And that, in many ways, was the big financial story of the past four decades.
 As interest rates fell, bond prices rose.
 That enriched existing bondholders, while also boosting enthusiasm for stocks, which appeared more attractive as bond yields declined.
 The fall in interest rates made it cheaper for almost everybody to borrow, including corporations, governments and homebuyers.

 But the big decline in interest rates is over.
-With the 10-year Treasury note finishing 2016 at a yield of 2.45%, there’s precious little room for interest rates to fall further—and ample room for them to rise.
+From the 10-year Treasury note’s current low yield, there’s limited room for interest rates to fall further—and ample room for them to rise.
 That means that, from here, all bond investors can reasonably expect to earn is the yield on the bonds they buy.
-Just purchased a 10-year Treasury yielding 2.45%?
+Just purchased a high-quality bond yielding, say, 4%?
 You shouldn’t expect to collect anything more than that.

-That 2.45% is barely above 2016’s 2.1% inflation rate.
-Moreover, the ride in the years ahead could be rough.
-In recent years, the Federal Reserve has artificially depressed interest rates in an effort to spur the economy’s growth.
-But as the Fed retreats from its loose monetary policy, interest rates could climb, driving down the price of existing bonds.
+Moreover, that yield may not keep pace with inflation, which ran at 6.5% in 2022, 7% in 2021, 1.4% in 2020 and 2.3% in 2019, plus the ride in the years ahead may be rough.
+Interest rates could climb further, driving down the price of existing bonds.
 Remember, interest rates and bond prices move in opposite directions, so rising rates mean lower prices for existing bonds.